GenesisForge/EduFocus-Pro/README.md

 - Import data from previous exports
 - Clear all data option
 - Storage usage monitoring
-- No account required—you own your data
+- No account required - you own your data

 ---